-One of the great things about working with Camino Financial is our online process is extremely easy to follow with 3 easy steps:
+One of the great things about working with Camino Financial is our online process is extremely easy to follow with three easy steps:

-Click HERE and complete a mobile-friendly loan application (it should take you between five and ten minutes).
-No documentation is required and submitting the application will not impact your credit score.
+Click here and complete a mobile-friendly loan application (it should take you between five and ten minutes).
+You do not require documentation, and applying will not impact your credit score.

-Within one business day, you’ll receive a text with the pre-approved terms of your loan and you’ll be contacted by your assigned business loan specialist.
+Within one business day, you’ll receive a text with the pre-approved terms of your loan, and your assigned business loan specialist will contact you.
 After reviewing the terms, take one minute to authorize Camino Financial to download the last six months of bank account activity to verify your business income.
-Rest assure this step of the process is totally secure.
+Rest assured, this step of the process is totally secure.
 Depending on your credit profile and loan terms, your business loan specialist may request additional documentation to verify your income.

-To sum up, you can get a business loan within 1 to 10 business days with less than a single hour invested of your time.
+To sum up, you can get a business loan within 1 to 10 business days with less than a single hour invested in your time.

 With loan products that adapt to your needs

-We offer businesses terms loans that range between $5,000 to $400,000.
-Our business loans are paid down over 24 to 60 months through fixed monthly payments.
+We offer business term loans that range between $5,000 to $400,000.
+Through fixed monthly payments, our clients pay our business loans down over 24 to 60 months.
 Our monthly interest rates vary from 1.0% to 2.5%.